 A critical ecological catchment that serves as an important dispersal area for elephants and other species for this region in Malawi

-In 2018, the Malawi Department of National Parks and Wildlife (DNPW) extended our mandate to incorporate the contiguous 358 km² Mangochi Forest Reserve is 320 km2 and contiguous with Liwonde National Park which spans 548km2.
-It is a critical ecological catchment, and serves as an important dispersal area for elephants and other species for this region in Malawi.
-Mangochi is the fifteenth park in Africa and the fourth park in Malawi to be brought under the management of African Parks and in 2019 was included in The Queen’s Commonwealth Canopy - a unique network of forest conservation initiatives resonating in all 53 countries of the Commonwealth.
-Ecologically-linked to Liwonde, Mangochi is critical to the long-term conservation of the entire landscape and expands African Parks’ management by 60% in this area.
+In 2018, the Malawi Department of National Parks and Wildlife (DNPW) extended our mandate to incorporate the contiguous 358 km² Mangochi Forest Reserve is 407 km2 and contiguous with Liwonde National Park which spans 548km2.
+It is a critical ecological catchment and serves as an important dispersal area for elephants and other species in this region in Malawi.
+Mangochi is the fourth park in the country to be brought under the management of African Parks and in 2019 was included in The Queen’s Commonwealth Canopy - a unique network of forest conservation initiatives resonating in all 53 countries of the Commonwealth.
+Ecologically-linked to Liwonde, Mangochi is critical to the long-term conservation of the entire landscape and expands African Parks’ management by 74% in this area.

 Mangochi Forest Reserve has experienced declines in its mammal populations.
-In spite of this, its biodiversity, intact forest, size and connectivity to Liwonde and northern Mozambique are extremely valuable for conservation in the country.
-Currently, the reserve is still home to a small population of elephant, a breeding population of leopard and uniquely occurring bird and butterfly species, and, given adequate protection, is a crucial ecological extension of Liwonde.
+Despite this, its biodiversity, intact forest, size, and connectivity to Liwonde and northern Mozambique are a crucial ecological extension of Liwonde.
+Currently, the reserve is still home to a small population of elephants, a breeding population of leopard, and uniquely occurring bird and butterfly species.